musa-509-fall-2021/lab-05-pipelines-and-cloud-services/README.md

       gcs_blob_name: str):
       ...
   ```

+* It is considered bad practice to "hard-code" values like connection strings into a script that is meant to be run in the cloud.
+A better practice is to store values needed for connecting to your system's internal cloud services in environment variables.
+We are already using an environment variable for the name of the GCS bucket.
+For the load task, create two additional environment variables:

+  * `PIPELINE_PROJECT` -- Will be set to the ID of the GCP project
+  * `PIPELINE_DATASET` -- Will be set to the ID of the BigQuery dataset

+  Get the values of these two environment variables from within the load script, and use the values in an f-string create your SQLAlchemy engine.

 * What if the expected files aren't available in GCS?
 Write a [`try`/`except` block](https://realpython.com/python-exceptions/) that can handle this case.